 - Special Collections, Carrier Library, James Madison University

-- John L. Heatwole Personal Papers, 1973 -1995
+- John L. Heatwole Personal Papers

-Collection No.: SC 0101
+- Collection No.:

 - John L. Heatwole Personal Papers, 1973-1995, consists of one Hollinger box and one flat box of items such as correspondence, exhibit notices, consignment contracts, magazine articles, photos, and sketches relevant to Heatwole's work as an artist and lecturer.

 [identification of item], [box #, folder #], John L. Heatwole Personal Papers, 1973-1995, SC 0101, Special Collections, Carrier Library, James Madison University, Harrisonburg, Va.

 John L. Heatwole (1948-2006), born in Washington D.C., served in the U.S. Marine Corps and worked at the Library of Congress until 1974, when he and his wife, Miriam, relocated to the Shenandoah Valley.
 Heatwole originally took a job as a woodcarver with the Virginia Craftsmen Furniture Company in Harrisonburg, Va., and three years later he opened his own woodcarving shop in Bridgewater, Va.
 Heatwole drew on folklore and family sotries as inspiration for his wood carvings.
 Using only hand tools and a secret color staining process, Heatwole became widely recognized as a local artist of note.
 In addition to artist and woodcarver, he was also locally known as a tour guide, historian and folklorist in the Shenandoah Valley.
 Throughout his lifetime he sat on various committees and boards related to both art and history, and received many awards for his work.
 He chaired the Rockingham County Bicentennial Committee and in 1991 he was the first Virginian to display art in the National Capital Rotunda.
 Heatwole also authored several books relating to superstitions, folkways, and the Civil War.

-Scope and Content:
+Scope and Content